What are the Causes of Turbidity in Water?

 How is Turbidity in Drinking Water Treated

-Since the appearance of phytoplankton in water in the '50s, non-government organizations such as the World Health Organization have been finding ways to treat the turbidity in drinking water to be safe and potable to the community.
+Since the appearance of phytoplankton in water in the '50s, non-governmental organizations such as the World Health Organization have been developing ways to treat drinking water turbidity to make it safe and potable for the community.

-Scientists use reagents to test and remove the turbidity in drinking water and ensure that the dosing process from reagents to water and vice versa is considered, as some reagents, such as alum, alter the acidity or alkalinity of water.
+Scientists use reagents to test and remove turbidity in drinking water and to ensure that the dosing process — from reagents to water and vice versa — is considered, as some reagents, such as alum, alter the acidity or alkalinity of water.

 One of the reagents used is Aluminum Sulfate or Alum.
-It is used as a coagulating agent to purify the turbidity in drinking water.
+It is used as a coagulating agent to remove turbidity from drinking water.

 When mixed with water, Aluminum Sulfate causes debris to thicken and clump together into large enough particles to be filtered out.